Brandon Dewayne Johnson: Murders

 On January 13, 2009, Johnson fatally shot 26-year-old Akshaya Nandam, who he thought was Hispanic, and 24-year-old Eric German on the same day.
 Nandam, who'd moved to America from India four years earlier, had just dropped his girlfriend off at their apartment home and was walking outside when Johnson confronted him and demanded his wallet.
-He then shot him and the leg and took his wallet while he was on the ground.
+He then shot him in the leg and took his wallet while he was on the ground.
 Nandam died of his injuries a day later after the bullet nicked an artery.
 Johnson would use his credit card at a McDonald's.
-He later confronted German, the married father of a toddler, while he was on his to work at a McDonald's restaurant.
+He later confronted German, the married father of a toddler, while he was on his way to work at a McDonald's restaurant.
 Johnson fatally shot German after he gave up his wallet.
 He was arrested two days later and held without bail.
 While in jail, Johnson was given medication for anxiety and high blood pressure, but only took it for three days.
 He admitted to participating in the robberies, but claimed he was only a lookout.
 Shamar Womack was charged with aggravated robbery for participating in some of the robberies and Johnson's girlfriend, Victoria McCoy, was charged with using the credit cards of one of the victims.

 It is not known what happened in the case of McCoy, but Womack served time in prison for aggravated robbery before being paroled.
 In 2014, he and another man were charged with first degree murder for participating in the slaying of 36-year-old Taurus Goins, but it is not known what became of that case.